 From birth through puberty to menopause, a woman’s breasts undergo many changes.
 These changes are affected by the levels of oestrogen, prolactin, progesterone, and growth hormone.
 Breast growth is a highly individual phenomenon.
 It is worth keeping in mind that the rate of change is different for every girl and woman.

 Many women who are unhappy with their breast size are now looking towards natural methods to boost their bust size.
 Instead of considering expensive, and possibly risky surgery.
-However, there is no single easy solution to achieve long lasting breast growth.
+However, there is no single easy solution to achieve long-lasting breast growth.
 But by starting a routine that includes diet, supplements, massage, and exercises it is possible to do so.
-If you would like to learn about what makes breasts grow, and how to get bigger breasts, then Boost Your Bust will answer these questions.